rocky1638/digital-garden/content/union-find.md

 	the set that it manages.
 	"""
 	def find(self, x):
-		# if x is already a child to smth else, do collapsing find
+		# for any call to find where x isn't a root node, compress up
+		# the tree
 		if x != self.parent[x]:
 			# recursively updates and caches
 			self.parent[x] = self.find(self.parent[x]) # Path compression